-For this purpose, we suggest using a novel point of view based on the concept of capture basin of a target viable in an environment extensively studied in the framework of viability theory; i.e., given a closed subset of a finite dimensional vector space regarded as an environment, a closed subset of this environment considered as a target and a control system, the viable capture basin is the subset of initial states of the environment from which starts at least one evolution governed by the control system viable in the environment until the finite time when it reaches the target (see Definition 3.3).
+For this purpose, we suggest to use a novel point of view based on the concept of capture basin of a target viable in an environment extensively studied in the framework of viability theory: Given a closed subset of a finite dimensional vector space regarded as an environment, a closed subset of this environment considered as a target and a control system, the viable capture basin is the subset of initial states of the environment from which starts at least one evolution governed by the control system viable in the environment until the finite time when it reaches the target (see Definition 9.3, p.25).
 It happens that the hypograph of the solution to the Hamilton-Jacobi equation satisfying initial and Dirichlet conditions as well as inequality constraints is the capture basin of an auxiliary target (involving initial and boundary conditions) viable in an auxiliary environment (involving inequality constraints) under an auxiliary control system (involving the flux function of the Hamilton-Jacobi equation).

-Hence, anticipating this property, we define the viability hyposolution of the Dirichlet problem for this Hamilton-Jacobi equation with constraints from this property as being a viable capture basin (see Definition 4.1).
-Then we proceed by translating properties of viable capture basins (see [7], for instance) in the language of partial differential equations for this particular case.
+Hence, anticipating on this property, we define the viability hyposolution of the Dirichlet problem for such an Hamilton-Jacobi equation with constraints from this property of being a viable capture basin (see Definition 3.1, p.6).
+Then we proceed by translating properties of viable capture basins (see [7] for instance) in the language of partial differential equations for this particular case.
 We shall prove that the viability hyposolution

-- 1. is the unique generalized solution in the Barron-Jensen/Frankowska sense (a weaker concept of viscosity solution introduced by Crandall, Evans, and Lions in [44, 43] for continuous solutions adapted to the case when solution is only semicontinuous): Theorem 9.1; - 2. is equivalently the unique upper semicontinuous solution in the contingent Frankowska sense: Theorem 8.1; - 3. satisfies the sup-linearity property and depends "hypocontinuously" on the initial and Dirichlet conditions; - 4. is represented by the Lax-Hopf formula [1] (see Theorem 5.1) in the absence of inequality constraints, a more involved representation formula (see Theorem 5.5) in the presence of inequality constraints, upper estimates (maximum principle; see Proposition 5.3), and lower estimates (see Proposition 5.4).
+- 1. is the unique generalized solution in the Barron/Jensen-Frankowska sense 5 (a weaker concept of viscosity solution introduced by Crandall, Evans and Lions in [41, 40] for continuous solutions adapted to the case when solution is only semicontinuous): Theorem 8.1, p.22, - 2. is equivalently the unique upper semicontinuous solution in the contingent Frankowska sense: Theorem 7.1, p.19, - 3. satisfies the sup-linearity property and depends "hypo-continuously" of the initial and Dirichlet conditions, - 4. is represented by the Lax-Hopf formula (see Theorem 4.1, p.8) in the absence of inequality constraints, a more involved representation formula (see Theorem 4.5, p.11) in the presence of inequality constraints, upper estimates (maximum principe, see Proposition 4.3, p.10) and lower estimates (see Proposition 4.4, p.10).